Dhaulagiri Circuit Trek

 • Freshly cooked Full board meals prepared by our cook while on Dhaulagiri trekking.

-• Accommodation in a Tented camp while around Dhaulagiri trekking.
+• Accommodation is in a tent camp while trekking around Dhaulagiri.

 • All required camping gear, including the member tents on the Dhaulagiri trek